Malta in the Eurovision Song Contest 2016: At Eurovision

 The Eurovision Song Contest 2016 took place at the Globe Arena in Stockholm, Sweden and consisted of two semi-finals on 10 and 12 May, and the final of 14 May 2016.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 25 January 2016, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 25 January 2016, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Malta was placed into the first semi-final, to be held on 10 May 2016, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2016 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Malta was set to perform last in position 18, following the entry from Bosnia and Herzegovina.

-The two semi-finals and the final were broadcast in Malta on TVM with commentary by disc jockey Arthur Caruana.
-The Maltese spokesperson, who announced the top 12 points awarded by the Maltese jury during the final, was actor Ben Camille.
+The two semi-finals and the final were broadcast in Malta on TVM with commentary by Arthur Caruana.
+The Maltese spokesperson, who announced the top 12 points awarded by the Maltese jury during the final, was Ben Camille.